maubanel/UE5-Lighting/post-process/README.md

 ##### `Step 5.`\|`ITL`| :small_orange_diamond:

-Add another **Post Process Volume** and add it to the **Lighting Folder | Back Room** and call it `PostProcessVolumeBackROom` and scale the **X,Y,Z** in the **Brush Settings** to encompass the entire back hallway and overlap a little bit into the middle room.
+Add another **Post Process Volume** and add it to the **Lighting Folder | Back Room** and call it `PostProcessVolumeBackRoom` and scale the **X,Y,Z** in the **Brush Settings** to encompass the entire back hallway and overlap a little bit into the middle room.
 The overlapping volumes will fade between the two effect volumes.
 This way we will not make it affect the entire level.
 We will do some seperate processing for this back hallway.

 ![add post process volume to back room](images/PPVolumeBack.png)